paulgribble/plaintext_workshop/markdown/ms.md

 adapting to a left FF in the learning video exhibited greater PD during initial reaches in the right FF compared to control subjects who observed the tutor performing curved reaches in an unlearnable FF.
-As in previous work (Bernardi et al., 2013; Brown et al., 2009;
+As in previous work [@Bernardi:2013aa; @Brown:2009aa;
-Cothros et al., 2006; Mattar & Gribble, 2005; McGregor et al., 2016;
+@Cothros:2006aa; @Mattar:2005aa; @McGregor:2016aa; @Williams:2012aa],
-Williams & Gribble, 2012), the effects of observation are most apparent early in the motor learning test (i.e., the first 10 reaches shown as blocks 1 and 2 in Fig 2A) and diminish as subjects in both the learning and control groups adapt to the right FF.
+the effects of observation are most apparent early in the motor learning test (i.e., the first 10 reaches shown as blocks 1 and 2 in Fig 2A) and diminish as subjects in both the learning and control groups adapt to the right FF.
 Average motor learning by observing scores are shown in Figure [-@fig:experiment]B. Motor learning by observing scores reflect the PD of the first 3 reaches in the right FF relative to the subject's baseline PD in the null field.
 In Figure [-@fig:experiment]B, it can be seen that those subjects who observed the tutor undergoing left FF learning exhibited significantly higher motor learning by observing scores compared to control subjects who observed the tutor performing reaches in an unlearnable FF (*t*(28)=2.58, p < 0.01).

 ## Functional Connectivity Analysis